| An Introduction to R&D in

 in relation to the size of their economies, however, the picture is somewhat

 different.
-R&D represents 2.79 percent of gross domestic product (GDP)
+R&D represented 2.65 percent of gross domestic product

-other major industrialized countries-including the United Kingdom, France,
+but above most other major industrialized countries-including the United

-and Germany.
-A significant share of the U.S. R&D investment is on
+ratio of 1.93 percent.
+A significant share of the U.S. R&D investment

-the military side, where it has relatively little impact on the civilian
+is on the military side, where it has relatively little impact on the

-economy and U.S. industrial competitiveness.
-This is very different from
+civilian economy and U.S. industrial competitiveness.
+This is very different

 of their R&D resources to defense.